Self-portrait: Types

 A self-portrait may be a portrait of the artist, or a portrait included in a larger work, including a group portrait.
 Many painters are said to have included depictions of specific individuals, including themselves, in painting figures in religious or other types of composition.
-Such paintings were not intended publicly to depict the actual persons as themselves, but the facts would have been known at the time to artist and patron, creating a talking point as well as a public test of the artist's skill.
+Such paintings were not intended publicly to depict the actual persons as themselves, but the facts would have been known at the time to the artist and patron, creating a talking point as well as a public test of the artist's skill.

 Johannes Gumpp, 1646, shows how most self-portraits were painted.

 In the earliest surviving examples of medieval and Renaissance self-portraiture, historical or mythical scenes (from the Bible or classical literature) were depicted using a number of actual persons as models, often including the artist, giving the work a multiple function as portraiture, self-portraiture and history/myth painting.
 In these works, the artist usually appears as a face in the crowd or group, often towards the edges or corner of the work and behind the main participants.
 Rubens's The Four Philosophers (1611–12) is a good example.
 This culminated in the 17th century with the work of Jan de Bray.
 Many artistic media have been used; apart from paintings, drawings and prints have been especially important.

 In the famous Arnolfini Portrait (1434), Jan van Eyck is probably one of two figures glimpsed in a mirror – a surprisingly modern conceit.
 The Van Eyck painting may have inspired Diego Velázquez to depict himself in full view as the painter creating Las Meninas (1656), as the Van Eyck hung in the palace in Madrid where he worked.
 This was another modern flourish, given that he appears as the painter (previously unseen in official royal portraiture) and standing close to the King's family group who were the supposed main subjects of the painting.

 In what may be one of the earliest childhood self-portraits now surviving, Albrecht Dürer depicts himself as in naturalistic style as a 13-year-old boy in 1484.
 In later years he appears variously as a merchant in the background of Biblical scenes and as Christ.

 Leonardo da Vinci may have drawn a picture of himself at the age of 60, in around 1512.
 The picture is often straightforwardly reproduced as Da Vinci's appearance, although this is not certain.

 In the 17th century, Rembrandt painted a range of self-portraits.
-In The Prodigal Son in the Tavern (c1637), one of the earliest self-portraits with family, the painting probably includes Saskia, Rembrandt's wife, one of the earliest depictions of a family member by a famous artist.
+In The Prodigal Son in the Tavern (c.
+1637), one of the earliest self-portraits with family, the painting probably includes Saskia, Rembrandt's wife, one of the earliest depictions of a family member by a famous artist.
 Family and professional group paintings, including the artist's depiction, became increasingly common from the 17th century on.
 From the later 20th century on, video plays an increasing part in self-portraiture, and adds the dimension of audio as well, allowing the person to speak to an audience in their own voice.